Blabber (OpenAI TTS) MCP server

 </use_mcp_tool>

-The tool saves audio to the output/ directory and returns a JSON response:
+The server saves the audio file to the output/ directory within the Blabber-MCP project folder and returns a JSON response:

 {